scv CODEs OF CONDUCT

 3. I will refrain from making or participating in behavior that I know is unacceptable, including but not limited to:

-f.
-Engaging in personal behavior, privately or publicly, that can be construed or interpreted as improper, indiscreet, or offensive by others, even if I may believe otherwise.
+• Engaging in personal behavior, privately or publicly, that is related to SCV, and that can be construed or interpreted as improper, indiscreet, or offensive by others, even if I may believe otherwise.
 This includes ridiculing, bullying, blaming or yelling at others.

-g.
-Refrain from making or participating in inappropriate or disparaging comments regarding other skaters, teams, coaches or individuals at any time, including at competitions or on the internet.
+• Making or participating in inappropriate or disparaging comments regarding other skaters, teams, coaches or SCV at any time, including at practices, rehearsals, testing, competitions, events, or on the internet or social media.

 1. While in a lesson or practice, it is the skater’s responsibility to always be conscientious and aware of other skaters around them.